 A few months the book “A Type 1 Diabetes Guide to the Universe” came out.
 It is written by one of my favorite speakers.
 Joe Solowiejczyk was first introduced to me through a mutual friend a number of years ago.
 I didn’t how to help my son with type one diabetes.
 We seemed to be constantly battling and getting nowhere.
 A phone call was arranged and Joe helped to put me on the right track.
 A few years later, I would get the privilege of listening to him speak at a CWD Friends for Life Conference.

 Having had such a positive response in my interactions with Joe, I was very excited to hear that he had a book coming out.
 I was even more excited when I was asked to read and review it!

 I have never read a book like this before.
 You purchase A Type 1 Diabetes Guide to the Universe online and read it through iBooks.
-(I sadly can’t find it available in any other format) The unique part of this book is that it is not all text, there is a lot of amazing videos that you can watch as you read, before you read, or after you read.
+The unique part of this book is that it is not all text, there is a lot of amazing videos that you can watch as you read, before you read, or after you read.
 I watched as I read which resulted in my taking a lot longer to read this book than I normally would.